A trust-region method for derivative-free nonlinear constrained stochastic optimization: Numerical examples

-The middle plots in Fig.~\ref{fig:schittkowski_testset1a} - \ref{fig:schittkowski_testset3b} show the maximal constraint violations at the approximated optimal designs.
-Here, (S)NOWPAC's constraint handling, see \cite{Augustin2014}, in combination with the feasibility restoration mode from Section~\ref{sec:relaxed_feasibility_requirement} allows the computation of approximate optimal designs that exhibit only small constraint violations well below the noise level; cf. Fig.~\ref{fig:noise_level}.
-Finally, the right plots in Figures~\ref{fig:schittkowski_testset1a} - \ref{fig:schittkowski_testset3b} show the error in the approximated optimal designs.
+The middle plots in Fig.~\ref{fig:schittkowski_testset1a} - \ref{fig:schittkowski_testset1b} show the maximal constraint violations at the approximated optimal designs.
+Here, (S)NOWPAC's constraint handling, see \cite{Augustin2014}, in combination with the feasibility restoration mode from Section~\ref{sec:relaxed_feasibility_requirement} allows the computation of approximate optimal designs that exhibit only small constraint violations well below the noise level.
+Additionally, the right plots in Figures~\ref{fig:schittkowski_testset1a} - \ref{fig:schittkowski_testset1b} show the error in the approximated optimal designs.
 We see that (S)NOWPAC yields either comparable or significantly better results than all the other optimization procedures.
+Additional benchmarks results for a tighter error tolerance of $\epsilon_f = 10^{-4}$ and $\epsilon_c = 10^{-4}$ can be found in ~\autoref{appssec:benchmarkresultsfortolerance} and additional result for the problem formulations \eqref{eq:robust_quantile_value_Schittkowski_problems} and \eqref{eq:robust_cvar_value_Schittkowski_problems} can be found in the~\autoref{appssec:furtherbenchmarkresults}. \todo{FM: Do not forget appendix}

+Finally, comparing the analytic and heuristic approach we see that the analytic approach shows a lower relative error in the objective and the optimal design, especially for lower dimensional problems.
+This is due to the fact that the Gaussian Process surrogates works especially well in lower dimensions and therefore the optimal smoothing parameter is well approximated.
+The improvement is, e.g., visible in test problem $29$ and $228$ of Figure \ref{fig:schittkowski_testset1a} and Figure \ref{fig:schittkowski_testset1b}.
+The analytic smoothing, nevertheless, also shows similar or even better results for high dimensional problems $100$, $113$ and $285$.
+Combined with the results mentioned above this shows the validity of both approaches and the user can decide which one to use based on the problem and the available computational resources.